orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 **Important:** This form is only valid for individual contributors acting as physical persons.
-If your company wishes to become contributor, please request a Corporate CLA at the same e-mail
+If your company wishes to become contributor as a juridical person, please request a Corporate CLA at the same e-mail address: ``orthanc-legal@osimis.io``.
-address: ``orthanc-legal@osimis.io``.

 Submitting code